TIGERCHANG123/LAB1/README.md

 # LAB1

-This is a java realization of the MapReduce frame.
+This is a java toy of the MapReduce frame.

 The course "MIT 6.824" is available on youtube. https://www.youtube.com/@6.824/videos